kanboard/documentation/content/en/v1/user/settings.md

 - The start date of the calendar event is the start date of the task.
 - This date can be defined manually.
 - The end date of the event is the date of completion.
-- If there is no start date the task will not appear on the calendar.
+- If there is no start date, the task will not appear on the calendar.

 ### User Calendar

-This calendar shows only tasks assigned to the user and optionally sub-tasks information.
+This calendar shows only tasks assigned to the user and optionally subtask information.

-Show sub-tasks based on the time tracking:
+Show subtasks based on time tracking:

-- Display sub-tasks in the calendar from the information recorded in the time tracking table.
+- Display subtasks in the calendar from the information recorded in the time tracking table.
-- The intersection with the user timetable is also calculated.
+- The intersection with the user's timetable is also calculated.

-Show sub-task estimates (forecast of future work):
+Show subtask estimates (forecast of future work):

-- Display the estimate of future work for sub-tasks in status "todo" and with a defined "estimate" value.
+- Display the estimate of future work for subtasks in the status "Todo" and with a defined "estimate" value.

 Link Settings
 -------------

-Task relations can be changed from the application settings (**Settings > Link settings**)
+Task relations can be changed from the application settings (**Settings > Link settings**).

 ![Link Labels](/images/v1/link-labels.png)

 Each label may have an opposite label defined.
-If there is no opposite, the label is considered bidirectionnal.
+If there is no opposite, the label is considered bidirectional.

 ![Link Label Creation](/images/v1/link-label-creation.png)